Mapwize/mapwize-ui-js/README.md

 - Run `npm run dist` commands in your terminal
 - Copy the file `dist/mapwizeui.js` in your project
 - Import `mapwizeui.js` module in your project

+Or do a pull request and we take care of the merger to master